-It would be situation that you should only undertake under a physician’s supervision and making EVERY EFFORT to maximize your testosterone levels.
+It would be suitable that you should only undertake under a physician's supervision and making EVERY EFFORT to maximize your testosterone levels.

 Worst case scenario - if you can't make an adequate recovery - your doctor can put you on HRT (something you were doing for the past decade anyway) and the problem is solved.